 \section{Introduction}

 The first Scanning Tunneling Microscopy (STM) and Atomic Force Microscopy (AFM) instruments, developed in 1981~\cite{Binnig1982} and 1986~\cite{Binnig1986}, respectively, showcased the ability to visualize individual atoms of inorganic substrates.
 It took, however, another two decades of scanning probe microscopy (SPM) development to distinguish individual atoms inside organic molecules separated by a distance less than~1.5~\AA {}, achieving {\it sub-molecular resolution}.
 This was accomplished by passivating the apex of the metallic tip with an inert molecule (carbon monoxide, hydrogen) or atom (Xe)~\cite{Gross2009,Temirov2008}.
 Due to their low reactivity, these tip apices reduce the possibility of damaging or manipulating the sample.
 Furthermore, the molecules are rather loosely attached to metallic tips, which makes them flexible.
-As a result, high-resolution scanning probe microscopy (HR-SPM) techniques need to function at low temperatures ($\leq 10~K$) to minimize thermal motion and prevent the passivating molecule or atom from desorbing from the tip.
+As a result, high-resolution scanning probe microscopy (HR-SPM) functions at low temperatures ($\leq 10~K$) to minimize thermal motion and prevent molecule desorption from the tip.